JustincHedrick/GrantAccess/README.md

 // Focus on styling home page correctly and added additional pages and routes to match wireframes

 <!-- Check Sign Up form for PsuedoCode -->

+// 8/10/2022 - Justin
+feel free to change whatever, I just got to coding and ended up here.
+Anything I tried to use Router and Links, the whole page went blank.
+Be sure to follow tailwind installation guide, super easy.